ckelly27/trivia-app/README.md

 ## Features
 - Scoring: Hard questions are worth 3 points, medium questions are worth 2, and easy questions are worth 1
 - Categories: 24 categories for users to choose from
-- Survival Mode: 3 "lives".
+- Survival Mode: 3 lives.
 Run out and the game stops and records your score
 - Endless Mode: Nonstop onslaught of trivia questions
 - Highscores: Records the top 10 highscores, recording category, difficulty, points, and the user's name